conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

           self.cpp_info.libs = ["hello"]

-Let's explain this recipe a little bit:
+Let's explain the different sections of the recipe briefly:

-- The binary configuration is composed by ``settings`` and ``options``.
-When something changes in the configuration, the resulting binary built and packaged will be different:
+First, you can see the **name and version** of the Conan package defined:

+* ``name``: a string, with a minimum of 2 and a maximum of 100 **lowercase** characters that defines the package name.
+It should match the following regex ``^[a-z0-9_][a-z0-9_+.-]{1,100}$``, so start with alphanumeric or underscore, then alphanumeric, underscore, +, ., - characters.
+* ``version``: It is a string, and can take any value, matching the same constraints as the ``name`` attribute.
+In case the version follows semantic versioning in the form ``X.Y.Z-pre1+build2``, that value might be used for requiring this package through version ranges instead of exact versions.

+Then you can see, some attributes defining **metadata**.
+These are optional but recommended and define things like a short ``description`` for the package, the ``author`` of the packaged library, the ``license``, the ``url`` for the package repository, and the ``topics`` that the package is related to.

+After that, there is a section related with the binary configuration.
+This section defines the valid settings and options for the package.
+As we explained in the :ref:`consuming packages section<settings_and_options_difference>`:

-  - ``settings`` are project-wide configuration that cannot be defaulted in recipes, like the OS or the architecture.
+* ``settings`` are project-wide configuration that cannot be defaulted in recipes.
+Things like the operating system, compiler or build configuration that will be common to several Conan packages

-  - ``options`` are package-specific configuration and can be defaulted in recipes, in this case, we have the option of creating the package as a shared or static library, being static the default.
+* ``options`` are package-specific configuration and can be defaulted in recipes, in this case, we have the option of creating the package as a shared or static library, being static the default.

-- The ``exports_sources`` attribute defines which sources are exported together with the recipe, these sources become part of the package recipe (others mechanisms don't do this, will be explained later).
+After that, the ``exports_sources`` attribute is set to define which sources are part of the Conan package.
+These are the sources for the library you want to package.
+In this case the sources for our "hello" library.

+Then, several methods are declared:

-- The ``config_options()`` method (together with ``configure()`` one) allows to fine-tune the binary configuration model, for example, in Windows, there is no ``fPIC`` option, so it can be removed.
+* The ``config_options()`` method (together with ``configure()`` one) allows to fine-tune the binary configuration model, for example, in Windows, there is no ``fPIC`` option, so it can be removed.

+* The ``layout()`` method declares the locations where we expect to find the source files and also those where we want to save the generated files during the build process.
+  Things like the folder for the generated binaries or all the files that the Conan generators create in the ``generate()`` method.
+In this case, as our project uses CMake as the build system, we call to ``cmake_layout()``.
+Calling this function will set the expected locations for a CMake project.

-- The ``generate()`` method prepares the build of the package from source.
+* The ``generate()`` method prepares the build of the package from source.
 In this case, it could be simplified to an attribute ``generators = "CMakeToolchain"``, but it is left to show this important method.
 In this case, the execution of ``CMakeToolchain`` ``generate()`` method will create a *conan_toolchain.cmake* file that translates the Conan ``settings`` and ``options`` to CMake syntax.

-- The ``build()`` method uses the ``CMake`` wrapper to call CMake commands, it is a thin layer that will manage to pass in this case the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake`` argument.
+* The ``build()`` method uses the ``CMake`` wrapper to call CMake commands, it is a thin layer that will manage to pass in this case the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake`` argument.
 It will configure the project and build it from source.

-- The ``package()`` method copies artifacts (headers, libs) from the build folder to the final package folder.
+* The ``package()`` method copies artifacts (headers, libs) from the build folder to the final package folder.
 It can be done with bare "copy" commands, but in this case, it is leveraging the already existing CMake install functionality (if the CMakeLists.txt didn't implement it, it is easy to write ``self.copy()`` commands in this ``package()`` method.

-- Finally, the ``package_info()`` method defines that consumers must link with a "hello" library when using this package.
+* Finally, the ``package_info()`` method defines that consumers must link with a "hello" library when using this package.
 Other information as include or lib paths can be defined as well.
 This information is used for files created by generators (as ``CMakeDeps``) to be used by consumers.
 Although this method implies some potential duplication with the build system output (CMake could generate xxx-config.cmake files), it is important to define this, as Conan packages can be consumed by any other build system, not only CMake.

-The content of the ``test_package`` folder is not critical now for understanding how packages are created.
+The **test_package** folder is not critical now for understanding how packages are created.
 The important bits are:

-- ``test_package`` folder is different from unit or integration tests.
+* **test_package** folder is different from unit or integration tests.
 These tests are "package" tests, and validate that the package is properly created and that the package consumers will be able to link against it and reuse it.

-- It is a small Conan project itself, it contains its ``conanfile.py``, and its source code including build scripts, that depends on the package being created, and builds and executes a small application that requires the library in the package.
+* It is a small Conan project itself, it contains its ``conanfile.py``, and its source code including build scripts, that depends on the package being created, and builds and executes a small application that requires the library in the package.

-- It doesn't belong in the package.
+* It doesn't belong in the package.
 It only exists in the source repository, not in the package.

 Let's build the package from sources with the current default configuration, and then let the ``test_package`` folder test the package:

 .. code-block:: bash